 "Gold Rays on the Labrador Coast" by William Bradford‘The Buds of Life’ and Other Poetry by David Watt The Society December 9, 2017 Beauty, Poetry, The Environment 6 Comments The Buds of Life On Nightly News I saw a sight obscene: A seahorse in embrace with cotton bud, Soon causing me to ask, ‘What does this mean?’
 The answer came most clear, with numbing thud – Our oceans have become a rubbish tip For detritus abandoned in the flood Descending deck by deck through Nature’s ship.
 Now underneath the waters, óft unseen, Resides a foul collection we let slip Through accident, intention, acts between; Of plastic bags, sour chemicals, Life’s crud; Despoiling that which ought to stay pristine.
 But if we stem the flow, seas will re-bud, And creatures cling to beaut’ous things – Life’s blood.
 Faces of Autumn In turn leaves lower flushed and weary face, Selecting perfect time and perfect place To flutter way to ground as they must do Now summer’s gone and stronger winds ensue; Revealing in the process, limbs of trees, Reminding us that Life with gentle ease Attains its zenith, has no choice but run Right back to where its journey had begun.
 And having made their blanket light and soft, Leaves rustle as the autumn breezes waft; Making music though they sleep unknowing: Through the sun, the rain, each gust come blowing.
 Awaken though they must each morning new As children take delight in wading through, And dogs nudge underneath, nose down, tail up, Reliving lost excitement as a pup.
 And when last autumn days have run their course, Leaves commenced decay with no recourse; Reminisce the vibrancy of color Compared to coming winter’s icy pallor.
 David Watt is a writer from Canberra, the “Bush Capital” of Australia.
 He has contributed regularly to Collections of Poetry and Prose by Robin Barratt.
 When not working for IP (Intellectual Property) Australia, he finds time to appreciate the intrinsic beauty of traditional rhyming poetry.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 6 Responses Satyananda Sarangi December 9, 2017 David Sir, greetings!
 Loved both of these poems – one that has truth and a message in it; the other is so beautiful that no words could explain its richness and splendour.
 Always a great pleasure to read you.
 Regards and best wishes Reply David Watt December 9, 2017 Thank you Satyananda.
 I appreciate your very kind words.
 Reply Carole Mertz December 10, 2017 In Buds of Life, thanks for keeping the optimism of possible re-budding.
 Well done!
 Reply David Watt December 11, 2017 Thank you Carole.
 I much prefer an optimistic viewpoint, even if the issue is a daunting one.
 Reply David Hollywood December 15, 2017 Dear David, Thank you for ‘The Buds of Life’ which is such an importantly urgent theme requiring of the sentiment and guidance you contained in the poem.
 Equally, I enjoyed the reflections of ‘Faces of Autumn’.Many thanks for these.
 I see we are both friends and co-authors and contributors to Robin Barrett’ collections, and whom I hope to see again soon.
 Small world and best regards.
 Reply David Watt December 16, 2017 Hello David, we do have much in common, including a love of classical form poetry, and contributions to Robin Barrett’ collections.
 The reach of the internet brings many benefits, friendship and easy discussion among them.
 I am glad you appreciated my poems, each looking at Nature in a different way.
 Take care and best regards.
 Reply Leave a Reply to Carole Mertz Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.